 SUP is also a sport of endurance.
 Besides surfing, SUP is often used for touring or traversing long distances within bodies of water.
 People who do SUP can go down the path of rivers, go from one island to another, or explore bay areas.
 For these types of activities, a specialized SUP board is often used.
 Likewise, there are also performance boards that can be used for surfing, as these are more agile and easily maneuvered.

 SUP has become so flexible that some boards are even being used to perform SUP yoga.
 But for now, people are still looking into what other activities they can do with their SUP boards.
 Mack Prioleau believes that the popularity of SUP can one day catch up to surfing and possibly go beyond thanks to its flexible nature.

-Mack Prioleau enjoys spending time outdoors with his family, friends, and dog. sHe has been fortunate to travel widely, and as a result, he has developed an appreciation for different cultures.
+Mack Prioleau enjoys spending time outdoors with his family, friends, and dog.
+He has been fortunate to travel widely, and as a result, he has developed an appreciation for different cultures.
 He also enjoys hiking, hunting, fishing, and surfing during his free time.
-For more reads on travel, visit this page.
+To know more about Mack and his interests, visit this website.